I'm placing this thread here to communicate some of the stuff we have going on with our school in a simple to find location (other than our web page

 Our current schedule:

-Remember, We have Rental Bikes Available For The Classes
+Remember, We Have Rental Bikes Available For Most Classes

 Links to some ride reports about the school:

 Yes, we do sand!
 And our riders are not crashing out of control.
 We teach confidence.

 -- this is the biggest thread with tons of info and comments.
 39 pages and counting!

 --A special ADV rider school where the famous KTM log hop took place.

 -- one of our specialty schools on rally navigation.